 In a fickle real estate market, sometimes it makes sense to remodel the home we’ve got instead of moving elsewhere.
 Remodeling can be as extensive as adding a wing or second story addition, or as simple as turning an unused dining room into a home office.

-Budgeting for a home remodel is quite different than budgeting for, say a new car or a vacation.
+Budgeting for a home remodeling is quite different than budgeting for, say a new car or a vacation.
 Hidden hazards, unexpected structural problems, screwy access, and even inflation can bring up the cost of remodeling higher than we budgeted for.
 If a home remodeling project is in your future, here are 10 ways we discovered to lower the cost of a remodel and keep that budget on track.

 1. Shop around for the best terms.
 For most of us, a home remodel has to be financed.
 Instead of charging the remodeling on a credit card, talk to your banker about other options.
 A home equity line of credit is what worked for us; your banker might have other ideas.